Alicepinch/stay-in-st-tropez/TESTING.md

 - Phone numbers all give the option to call the numbers directly on phone and desktop.
 - All links have aria-labels for accessibility.

-When testing the instagram, twitter, facebook and Pinterest links these all open in a new tab to the social media homepages.
+When testing the Instagram, Twitter, Facebook and Pinterest, all links open in a new tab to the social media homepages.
 This is expected behaviour as Stay In St Tropez doesn't have its own pages on these platforms.

 ### Button Testing
 ---

 All buttons have been tested to check they perform correctly:

-- The 'Scroll to top' CTA displays displays in the bottom right corner when the user has scrolled down 200px from the top of the page.
+- The 'Scroll to top' CTA displays in the bottom right corner when the user has scrolled down 200px from the top of the page.
 When clicked this takes the customer to the top of the page and is reacting in the correct way.

-- The 'Watch Video' CTA displays a youtube video to users onclick, once open the button text changes to 'Hide Video' and the 'active' class is added turning the button brown.
+- The 'Watch Video' CTA displays a YouTube video to users onclick, once open the button text changes to 'Hide Video' and the 'active' class is added turning the button brown.
 When closed the button goes back to its original state.

-- The 'More Details' CTA's display more details onclick. once opened the button text also changes to 'Hide Details' and the 'active' class is added turning the button brown.
+- The 'More Details' CTA's display more details onclick.
+Once opened the button text also changes to 'Hide Details' and the 'active' class is added turning the button brown.
 When closed the button goes back to its original state.

 ### Map Testing
 ---

-When testing the webpage the first initMap would not always load straight away.
+When testing the webpage, the first initMap would not always load straight away.
 This wasn't the best UX for the user so to solve this I added the following code to the maps.js file.

 ```
 window.onload = initMap